defoe-code/defoe/docs/setup-VM.md

 - **NOTE**: use *linux* or *macos* for indicating the type of Operating System (os) inside the queries/georesolve.yml configuration file.

+Furthermore, any future changes about how to call to the georesolve tool have to be made in [georesolve_cmd function - Line 380](https://github.com/defoe-code/defoe/blob/master/defoe/query_utils.py).

 ### Using a SAMPLE dataset: